 J.M.
-Wooldridge (2006) Student Solutions Manual to Introductory Econometrics: A Modern Approach, South-Western.
+Wooldridge (2009) Student Solutions Manual to Introductory Econometrics: A Modern Approach, South-Western.

-This companion book is available electronically via the textbook website: http://lpass.thomson.com (see the insert inside the front cover of the textbook: access to the solution manual is free with the purchase of the book).
+This companion book is available electronically via the textbook website (see the insert inside the front cover of the textbook: access to the solution manual is free with the purchase of the book).